theupdateframework/specification/tuf-spec.md

           "keyval" : {"public" : PUBLIC}
         }

+   where:

-   where PUBLIC is in PEM format and a string.
+        PUBLIC is in PEM format and a string.

    The KEYID of a key is the hexdigest of the SHA-256 hash of the canonical JSON form of the key.